Sole Survivor (1970 film): Plot

-While returning from a World War II bombing mission, a United States Army Air Forces B-25 Mitchell bomber sustains damage from action with German fighters.
-Without any order to abandon the aircraft, the navigator, Lieutenant Hamner (Richard Basehart), panics and bails out.
-Having no navigator, the remaining crew was now lost and overfly their base by 300 miles.

-The five remaining crewmen, believing they are still over water, bail out and survive their parachute landings, although one of the crew, Brandy (Dennis Cooney), is badly injured.
-Needing water and desert survival gear, one of the group, Tony (Lou Antonio), walks to the aircraft following the heading that would have been flown, hoping to find the aircraft and bring back much needed supplies.
-The aircraft had eventually crash landed in the Libyan desert.

-Unfortunately, when Tony arrives at the bomber and crawls underneath the tail to escape the sun, the tail, which has been hanging precariously, breaks away, instantly crushing him.
-After several days beneath the relentless African sun, the remaining crewmen ultimately die of exposure.
-Their ghosts make their way back to the wreckage of the aircraft where they spend the next 17 years in a type of limbo state, playing baseball and longing for repatriation back to their home country, which can occur only if their bodies are recovered.
+While returning from a bombing mission during World War II, a battle damaged United States Army Air Forces B-25 Mitchell is returning from a mission when the navigator Lieutenant Hamner (Richard Basehart), bails out without orders.
+The five remaining crew are unable to navigate and the plane overflies their base by 300 miles.
+Believing they are still over water, they bail out and survive their parachute landings, although one of the crew, Brandy (Dennis Cooney), is badly injured.
+Tony (Lou Antonio), follows the path their aircraft last flew, hoping to obtain water and survival gear from the wreck.
+Tony finds the wreck further on in the Libyan desert, but is crushed when he seeks shelter under the tail and it breaks from the wreckage and crushes him.
+The remaining crewmen die of exposure after days in the African sun.
+Their ghosts make their way back to the wreckage and spend the next 17 years in a limbo state, playing baseball and longing for repatriation, which can occur only if their bodies are recovered.

-An oil surveying aircraft finally spots the wreckage, reporting the discovery back to the United States Air Force.
-Seeing the survey aircraft and realizing that they are soon about to "have visitors", the five remaining crew members' ghosts begin returning the aircraft to its state at the time of the crash, putting objects and artifacts in their original positions in hopes of convincing their visitors they had stayed with the aircraft and hopefully inducing them to search for their bodies.
+An oil surveying aircraft discovers the wreckage and reports their finding to the United States Air Force.
+The five ghosts realize they will soon "have visitors" and restore the aircraft to its state at the time of the crash, replacing objects and artifacts in their original positions to convince their visitors they had stayed with the aircraft and prompt them to search for their bodies.